qpsolvers/qpsolvers/doc/quadratic-programming.rst

             & lb \leq x \leq ub
     \end{array}\end{split}

+The vectors :math:`lb` and :math:`ub` can contain :math:`\pm \infty` values to disable bounds on some coordinates.
 To solve such a problem, build the matrices that define it and call the :func:`.solve_qp` function:

 .. code:: python